LaunchCodeEducation/intro-to-web-dev-curriculum/content/assignments/candidate-testing/task-1/index.md

 lastMod: # UPDATE ANY TIME CHANGES ARE MADE
 ---

-For Part 1, you are going to:
+For Task 1, you are going to:

 1. Ask the candidate for their name
 1. Create a quiz that asks a single question